A legend in the midst of the hills

 Tharushan Fernando

 Content CreatorFormer journalist, copywriter, concept developer and digital media professional.
 Has been in the field of professional writing for over 10 years, with experience in a variety of industries, including advertising, content writing and news.
-He is currently working as the content writer for Steradian Capital Investments and w15 collection .
+He is currently working as the Group Content Writer for Steradian Capital Investments and W15 collection .

 Other Releases